icicimov/blog/_posts/2016-9-16-Duplicity-encrypted-backups-to-Amazon-S3.md

 sub   2048R/5XXXXXX8 2016-09-15
 ```

 The GnuPGP documentation [Unattended GPG key generation](https://www.gnupg.org/documentation/manuals/gnupg/Unattended-GPG-key-generation.html) explains how to automate the key generation by feeding an answer file via `--batch` option.
-It is also a good idea to install `rng-tools` that supply the `rngd` daemon we can use to provide enough entropy on the server in case of low activity.
+It is also a good idea to install `haveged` daemon or `rng-tools` that supply the `rngd` daemon we can use to provide enough entropy on the server in case of low activity.

 List the keys: